carlostrejos97/TenkiStation/README.md

 # TenkiStation
-Meteorological Station with temperature-humidity sensors for Raspberry
+Meteorological Station with temperature-humidity sensors for Raspberry integrated with Telegram Bot